Li Shizhen

-The Compendium is a materia medica text with 1,892 entries, with details about more than 1,800 traditional Chinese medicines, including 1,100 illustrations and 11,000 prescriptions.
+The Compendium is a pharmacology text with 1,892 entries, with details about more than 1,800 traditional Chinese medicines, including 1,100 illustrations and 11,000 prescriptions.
 It also described the type, form, flavor, nature and application in disease treatments of 1,094 herbs.
 The book has been translated into several languages.
 The treatise included various related subjects such as botany, zoology, mineralogy, and metallurgy.
 Five original editions still exist.